christoshrousis/christos-hrousis-2020/content/blog/01-finding-the-motivation-to-start-a-blog-as-a-web-developer/index.md

 ---
 title: Finding the motivation to start a blog as a web developer.
 date: "2020-01-11T12:12:03.284Z"
-description: "This is it, this is the time to break the cycle and start that blog of yours!"
+description: This is it, this is the time to break the cycle and start that blog of yours!
 ---

 Every non-blogging developer has those _"I should start a blog"_ moments.
 Whether it be after reading a stunning piece by a revered expert, or when the new year rolls over and you say to yourself _"There goes another year, and I still haven't started that blog"_.
 Thinking about it, as of this post, I have approximately 8 years of industry experience - So why have I not been able to produce a single blog post out of it?
 And what has happened now, to break that trend of literary silence?